 Come, let us learn in detail about Reading and Representation of Time.

 Reading and Representation of Time

 Time is a concept that is at once measurable and also infinite.
 It all depends on where you set the starting point for your measurement.

 The universe is billions of years old, yet we don’t measure time in terms of the age of the universe, rather we measure time in more meaningful units.

 Before setting off into the world of reading a clock face, one must understand to differentiate certain activities based on the time of day.
 This helps them internalize the flow of time.

 Reading a clock is a skill that’s easy to master with a little time and effort.
 You will be reading clocks with ease.

 First of all, every day has 24 hours.

 The clock is divided into 12 sections with each section designated with a number.
 Every clock shows numbers and has two ‘hands’, which are called the hour hand and the minute hand.

-The small hand marks hours and the long hand minutes.
-The hands point to a number and the combination of hour and minute hand facing numbers give us the time.
+The small hand marks hours and the long hand marks minutes.
+The hands point to a number and the combination of the hour and minute hand facing numbers give us the time.